openservicemesh/osm-docs/content/docs/guides/cli.md

 Expand-Archive -Path "osm-$OSM_VERSION.zip" -DestinationPath .
 ```

-The `osm` client binary runs on your client machine and allows you to manage the OSM controller in your AKS cluster.
+The `osm` client binary runs on your client machine and allows you to manage the OSM controller in your Kubernetes cluster.
 Use the following commands to install the OSM `osm` client binary in a PowerShell-based shell on Windows.
 These commands copy the `osm` client binary to an OSM folder and then make it available both immediately (in current shell) and permanently (across shell restarts) via your `PATH`.
 You don't need elevated (Admin) privileges to run these commands and you don't need to restart your shell.

 ```console
 # Copy osm.exe to C:\OSM